#03 PREVENT MISUSE OF PUBLIC RESOURCES IN THE ELECTION CAMPAIGN

 b.
 Consistent sanctions for the misuse of property, names and activities of public companies for political purposes

 c.
-Prohibit all public officials and civils servants of all levels to appear at public events in the election campaign which promote the plans or results of the work of public bodies, organisations and public services
+Prohibit public officials at all levels from actively participating in public events during the election campaign which promote the plans or results of the work of public bodies, organisations and public services

-Amend the Anti-Corruption Agency Act so that all public officials and civil servants are forbidden to participate in public gatherings during the election campaign, promoting plans and results of public authorities, organisations and public services, with the primary objective to announce the commencement of works or the release of use of facilities built from budgetary resources or public funds, or by other legal entities that dispose with the public capital.
-In addition, it is necessary to find an adequate solution that would prevent officials from abusing resources during the campaign.
-In case of violation of this legal provision, it is necessary to prescribe adequate fines for public officials and civil servants.
+Amend the Anti-Corruption Agency Act so that all public officials are forbidden from actively participating in public gatherings during the election campaign, promoting plans and results of public authorities, organisations and public services, with the primary objective to announce the commencement of works or the commissioning of facilities built from budgetary resources or public funds, or by other legal entities with public capital at their disposal.
+In addition, it is necessary to find an adequate solution that would prevent public officials from abusing resources during the campaign.
+In case of violation of this legal provision, it is necessary to prescribe adequate fines for public officials.

 d.
-Ban on the extraordinary allocation of budget and other public funds during the election campaign, as well as in the period of 30 days before and after the campaign
+Prohibit extraordinary allocation of budget and other public funds during the election campaign, as well as 30 days before and after the campaign

 e.
-Define the status of public sector employees who are not public officials nor civil servants
+Extend the ban on the misuse of public resources to public sector employees who are not public officials or civil servants

 The implementation of this recommendation requires the amendment of article 23, paragraph 2 of the Law on Financing Political Activities, in such a way that the prohibition of misuse of public resources by political entities would be extended to funds available to employees of public services established by the Republic of Serbia, an autonomous province, municipality, city or city municipality (for example: doctors), as well as to employees in public companies and companies established to perform activities in areas where public services are established (for example: employees in the Public Company Electric Power Industry of Serbia).